OWASP/owasp-summit-2017/Working-Sessions/Threat-Model/Threat-Modeling-Where-do-I-Start.md

 participants : Robert Hurlbut, Irene Michlin, Mamta Vuppu
 ---

-Single most common question I get from Developers
+With regard to threat modelling, the single most common question developers ask me is 'Where do I start?'

 ## Why

 In order to run, you need to learn to walk.

-For an organization / group to understand and use Threat Modeling, they need to know where to start.
+For an organisation or group to understand and use threat modelling, they should know where to start.
+This Working Session will create guidelines for the effective use of threat modelling.

 ## What

-1. What are some guidelines could we provide to help teams get started?
+- What guidelines could we provide to help teams get started?
-2. What tools do they need?
+- What tools do they need?
-3. What people should be involved?
+- Who should be involved?
-4. For starting threat modeling on existing project/codebase - how to start without the need to cover everything (a bit similar to introducing tests to legacy software, but  not quite).
+- For starting threat modelling on an existing project/codebase - how to start without the need to cover everything (this shares some similarities with introducing tests to legacy software)

 ## Who

+The target audience for this Working Session is:

-- developers
+- Developers
-- architects
+- Architects
-- security SMEs
+- Security SMEs
 - SCRUM masters
-- security champions
+- Security champions